 We offer service from Monday to Friday until 11pm.
 Should any concern occur once your pet is at home, you can always contact one of our vets.
 After 11pm we have cover by an emergency service.
 Just ring our number and you will get all the details.

 Plaque has already built up on the teeth 20 minutes after brushing.
 This plaque will calcify and form calculus within weeks.
 As such, we offer several options to encourage adequate post operative care.

 After 10 days we have a recheck consultation with the vet at no charge.
 At that time a UV light is used to highlight the plaque adherence.
 We then teach you, how to brush your pet’s teeth adequately and demonstrate at the time the success of brushing.
 We will talk about other ways to reduce plaque adherence.
-This includes raw bones (not cut in half), synthetic bones (Oravet), Hills t/d diet and oral supplements such as Healthymouth.
+This includes raw bones (not cut in half), synthetic bones (Oravet), and Hills t/d diet.

 Grade 1 Dental Program